About The Fire Prevention Bureau

 Our inspectors accommodate request for fire safety inspections, required for licensing by other agencies, such as day care facilities, foster child homes and mental health and addiction facilities.
 In addition, over 3,000 general fire safety inspections are performed each year.
 To schedule an inspection, please call the Fire Prevention Bureau at 419-245-1140.

 Fire Investigation Unit

 The Fire Investigation Unit is charged with the responsibility to investigate the origin, cause, and circumstances of undetermined, incendiary, suspicious fire, bombings, and bomb threats, along with all fires where serious injury or death related to fire occur, and share in the responsibility of the issuance of permits and safety of pyrotechnic displays, in accordance with the laws of the City of Toledo and the State of Ohio.

 To report a suspected arson in Toledo, please call CRIMESTOPPERS at 419-255-1111, or click on this link, “Report Arson“. rewards are often paid for information leading to the identification and successful prosecution of persons perpetrating the crime of arson.
 These rewards are paid through the CRIMESTOPPERS Program .
 Information can lead to rewards of up to $5,000.00.

 The Public Education Unit informs the public on the importance of fire safety.
 A total of over 50,000 people are educated on fire safety each year.
 This number includes Toledo area students from grades 1st through 6th, members of several senior citizen groups, businesses, fire safety in the work place programs, PTAs, mothers clubs, scout groups, and many other organizations.
-You may contact the department’s Public Educator, Dennis Kookoothe, by calling 419-245-1096 or e-mailing at the link below.
+For more information regarding educational opportunities contact our Public Educator Gina Shubeta at Gina.Shubeta@toledo.oh.gov.

 Below are common forms that can assist community groups seeking to promote Fire Safety within their communities.